 The programming port is accessible from the front panel of the relay via an RS232 physical link & PC configuration program supplied with the relay.
-The μ MATRIXwin configuration program is designed to operate with all relays from the Micro MATRIX range & with all installed firmware version.
+The $\mu {\rm MATRIXwin}$ configuration program is designed to operate with all relays from the μ MATRIX range & all firmware versions.